talentedmrjones/Javascript-Canvas-Tools/README.md

-# Javascript Canvas Filters
+# Javascript Canvas Tools

-Extends Javascript&#8217;s native CanvasRenderingContext2D by adding a set of filters and a filter calling method.
+Offers easy filtering and blending.

 The following filters are included

 * __grayscale__ : converts canvas to black and white
 * __noise__ : adds noise to canvas, very configurable

+## Methods

+*

 ## Usage